metaplex-foundation/developer-hub/src/pages/core/plugins/permanent-burn.md

 The Permanent Burn Plugin doesn't contain any arguments to pass in.

-## Creating an Asset with a Permanent Freeze plugin
+## Creating an Asset with a Permanent Burn Plugin

 {% dialect-switcher title="Creating an Asset with a Permanent Freeze plugin" %}
 {% dialect title="JavaScript" id="js" %}